jmtalarn/elm-personal-site/content/posts/2017-09-22-migrate-wordpress-to-jekyll.md

 author: jmtalarn
 ---

 In this case the situation was the end of life of Openshift v2, the platform I used to host (for free) the WordPress blog.
 As I was not yet accepted in the program of Openshift v3 I decided to try an alternative.
 So I had access to a static hosting and I moved all the content from Wordpress to Jekyll.
-Jekyll is a static site generator and as I described in a <a href="/the-undervalued-static-web-sites/" target="\_blank" title="The undervalued static web sites">previous post</a> there is nothing bad with that if you use the correct tools.
+Jekyll is a static site generator and as I described in a [previous post](/the-undervalued-static-web-sites/ "The undervalued static web sites") there is nothing bad with that if you use the correct tools.

 <!--more-->